MM in Music with Emphasis in Music Theory

 - GPA of 3.0 in the last 60 hours

 - 3 credits of 18th- or 16th-century counterpoint

 - 4 credits of music history (equivalent study to MUS_H_LI 2307, MUS_H_LI 2308)

 - 16 credits of applied instruction (or equivalent)

 If an applicant does not meet the required prerequisites, then appropriate course(s) may be added to the degree requirements.

-For admission requirements, refer to the Graduate Studies'website for the minimum qualifications for the MM in Music.
+For admission requirements, refer to the Graduate School's website for the minimum qualifications for the MM in Music.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility, and the application process.
-Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate Studies and the degree program to which you’ve applied.
+Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied.